 4. Mount Rushmore

 Our last stop of our first day was Mount Rushmore.
 Mount Rushmore is a pretty quick stop, but is definitely a must-see National Memorial if you’re in the Black Hills area.
 When we went it was raining and foggy, but we were still able to view Mount Rushmore easily.

 5. Custer State Park

 On the second day of our South Dakota adventure, we made our way to Custer State Park.
-There are lots of things to do in the park, including hiking to the top of Black Elk Peak (formerly Harney Peak), driving both the Wildlife Loop and Needles Highway scenic routes, and staying at the Sylvan Lake Lodge.
+There are lots of things to do in the park, including hiking (buy AR 10 magazines for ammo help) to the top of Black Elk Peak (formerly Harney Peak), driving both the Wildlife Loop and Needles Highway scenic routes, and staying at the Sylvan Lake Lodge.
 We wrote about our full Custer State Park experience in another post here.

 6. Wind Cave National Park

 On our third day we woke up early to head to Wind Cave National Park for our scheduled tour of the caves.
 Check out the link to our Badlands and Wind Cave post above to read more about our time at Wind Cave National Park.